vanilla/docs/content/apiv2/analytics/index.md

 Data queried from analytics can be filtered by collection and event properties.
 The most common type of filtering would be based on the `type` property.
 For example, if you wanted to see new discussions, you'd query the `post` collection and set a filter on the `type` property being equal to "discussion_add".
 The available types for the various collections are documented in their individual sections.
 In addition to `type`, some additional commonly-used filtering properties are included in those sections, if available.

-Each element in the `Filters` array should be an object with two properties: `propertyName` and `propertyValue`.
-An optional property, `operator`, can be specified.
+Each element in the `Filters` array should be an object with two properties: `prop` and `val`.
+An optional property, `op`, can be specified.
 There are several comparison operators to choose from:

  * **eq**: Equal
  * **ne**: Not equal